-4 Hall, Yoder, and Karandikar (2017) find that US counties that suffered larger increases in home foreclosures during the Great Recession did not punish members of the incumbent president's party more than less affected counties.
+&lt;sup>4Hall, Yoder, and Karandikar (2017) find that US counties that suffered larger increases in home foreclosures during the Great Recession did not punish members of the incumbent president's party more than less affected counties.

-5 See, however, Healy, Persson, and Snowberg (2017), who show that personal economic conditions influence vote choice.
+&lt;sup>5See, however, Healy, Persson, and Snowberg (2017), who show that personal economic conditions influence vote choice.

-privileged economic, political, and social circumstances.
+("whiteness").
+As Harris (1993) explains, whiteness embodies a "settled expectation" of perpetually privileged economic, political, and social circumstances.
 For many whites in former manufacturing hubs, the ravages of deindustrialization challenge those expectations and lead them to support candidates who they expect to defend their status.

-Our argument builds on social identity theory, which holds that society consists of various groups with differing levels of power and status relative to one another (Shayo 2009; Tajfel et al. 1979).
-Social identity encompasses an individual's association with, or attachment to, a particular group and the value placed on being a part of the group (Tajfel 1974).
-Individuals who are strongly affiliated with their group assess political, economic, and cultural outcomes through the lens of their identity: it shapes their stances on issues and political candidates (Akerlof and Kranton 2010; Ansolabehere and Puy 2016; Conover 1984; Jardina 2019; Sides, Tesler, and Vavreck 2018).
-While voters may consider the interests of others, they tend to care most about the well-being of those with whom they most closely identify (Bobo 1983).
-In turn, they tend to favor candidates and policies that are consistent with their group's interests (Jardina 2019; Mansfield and Mutz 2009; 2013; Mutz and Kim 2017; Shayo 2009); economic hardship can solidify their political preferences (Mansfield, Mutz, and Brackbill 2019).
+Our argument builds on social identity theory, which holds that society consists of various groups with differing levels of power and status relative to one another (Tajfel, Turner, Austin et al., 1979; Shayo, 2009).
+Social identity encompasses an individual's association with, or attachment to, a particular group, and the value she places on being a part of the group (Tajfel, 1974).
+Individuals who are strongly affiliated with their group assess political, economic and cultural outcomes through the lens of their identity: it shapes their stances on issues and political candidates (Akerlof and Kranton, 2010; Ansolabehere and Puy, 2016; Conover, 1984; Jardina, 2019; Sides, Tesler, and Vavreck, 2018).
+While voters may consider the interests of others, they tend to care most about the wellbeing of those with whom they most closely identify (Bobo, 1983).
+In turn, they tend to favor candidates and policies that are consistent with their group's interests (Mansfield and Mutz, 2009, 2013; Mutz and Kim, 2017; Jardina, 2019; Shayo, 2009); economic hardship can solidify their political preferences (Mansfield, Mutz, and Brackbill, 2019).

 The decline of manufacturing in a locality can create a unique social status threat for some whites in that area.
 This is because the negative economic and social consequences of deindustrialization upend the settled expectations of whiteness: they challenge whites' privileged status as the dominant group.
-For whites who perceive manufacturing jobs as historically important sources of employment and economic security mainly for members of their own group (Guisinger 2017), layoffs, stagnant incomes, and localized social decay all contribute to the sense of diminished status.6 Put differently, deindustrialization is a source of "nostalgic deprivation," which Gest, Reny, and Mayer (2018) describe as the discrepancy between individuals' understanding of their current economic, social, and political status and perceptions about their past.7 Furthermore, white Americans with a strong in-group identity often view themselves as prototypically American (Doane and Bonilla-Silva 2003; Theiss-Morse 2009) and conflate their personal economic standing with that of the US (Jardina 2019; Mutz 2018).8 For individuals living in localities hit hard by deindustrialization, manufacturing layoffs embody the country's declining standing as a global industrial force, and with it, their own group's declining social and economic status.
+For whites who perceive manufacturing jobs as historically important sources of employment and economic security mainly for members of their own group (Guisinger, 2017), layoffs, stagnant incomes, and localized social decay all contribute to the sense of diminished status.
+Put differently, deindustrialization is a source of "nostalgic deprivation," which Gest, Reny, and Mayer (2018) describe as the discrepancy between individuals' understanding of their current economic, social, and political status and perceptions about their past.
+Furthermore, white Amer-